 Before starting Econsult Solutions, Dr. Voith was a Senior Vice President at ESI’s predecessor firm, Econsult Corporation.
 Prior to that, Dr. Voith held the position of Economic Advisor at the Federal Reserve Bank of Philadelphia where his career spanned 14 years.
 Dr. Voith was on the Board of Southeastern Pennsylvania Transportation Authority (SEPTA) serving as Vice Chairman from 1996-1998.

 Dr. Voith has worked frequently in the public policy arena.
 In 2013, he was a principal author of Understanding SEPTA’s Statewide Economic Value which demonstrated the importance of transportation investment for the state.
-In 2006, Dr. Voith was appointed by Governor Rendell to the newly created Transportation Funding and Reform Commission charged with recommending appropriate levels of funding for transit systems, roads and bridges.
-Dr. Voith was also a member of the SEPTA Board of Directors, serving as Vice Chairman of SEPTA from 1996 to 1998.
+In 2006, Dr. Voith was appointed by Pennsylvania Governor Rendell to the newly created Transportation Funding and Reform Commission charged with recommending appropriate levels of funding for transit systems, roads, and bridges.

 Dr. Voith is a founding board member of Philadelphia Youth Basketball, an organization dedicated to educational, social, and athletic success of Philadelphia youth.
 In addition, he is a founding board member of Pentrans, an organization dedicated to balanced, multimodal transportation and mobility alternatives in Pennsylvania.

 Dr. Voith has been an adjunct professor for many years at the Wharton School of the University of Pennsylvania where he taught Cost Benefit Analysis in the Business and Public Policy Department, and Urban Real Estate Economics and Real Estate Investments through Wharton’s Real Estate Department.